 The Roadside MBA team will be embarking this fall on our third international trip!
 In October, we will be headed for Asia with stops in Manila, Singapore, Jakarta, and… Kuala Lumpur, Malaysia.
 I’ve been assigned the task of lining up visits with growing businesses in Kuala Lumpur.
 And I need your help!
 If you know […]

-Help Roadside MBA Plan Its South American Tour - 11 months ago
+Help Roadside MBA Plan Its South American Tour - one year ago

 The Roadside MBA team needs your help!
 We are headed to Chile, Argentina, and Uruguay in late March.
 If you have contacts there who could help introduce us to growing small businesses, we’d love to hear from you!

 Syllabus: MBA Managerial Economics Fall 2015 - one year ago